Introduction

 We will keep your information for as long as required to enable us to operate our services but we will not keep your information for any longer than is necessary.
 We will take into consideration our legal obligations and tax and accounting rules when determining how long we should retain your information.
 When we no longer need to retain your information we will ensure it is securely disposed of, at the appropriate time.

-1. Our website
+Our website

 For all areas of our website which collect personal information we use a secure server.
-Although we cannot 100 per cent guarantee the security of any information you transmit to us we enforce strict procedures and security features to protect your information and prevent unauthorised access.
+Although we cannot 100 per cent guarantee the security of any information you transmit to us, we enforce strict procedures and security features to protect your information and prevent unauthorised access.

-Our website contains links to other websites belonging to third parties and we sometimes choose to participate in social networking sites including but not limited to Twitter and Facebook.
+Our website contains links to other websites belonging to third parties and we sometimes choose to participate in social networking sites including but not limited to LinkedIn and Facebook.
 We may also include content from sites such as these on our website, however, we would advise that we do not have any control over the privacy practices of these other sites.
 You should make sure when you leave our site that you have read and understood that site’s privacy policy in addition to our own.

-1. Cookies
+Cookies

 We use Google Analytics, a service provided by Google.
 They gather anonymous data on how people are using this site and then provide us with visitor statistics, details of page views etc. You can think of it as being a bit like CCTV but one that automatically blurs your face so we can see what people have done, but not who.
-If you are anti-Google you can opt-out of being tracked by Google Analytics at http://tools.google.com/dlpage/gaoptout (we’d prefer you didn’t though as this data is seriously helpful to us in improving our website).
+If you are anti-Google you can opt-out of being tracked by Google Analytics at https://tools.google.com/dlpage/gaoptout (we’d prefer you didn’t though as this data is seriously helpful to us in improving our website).

-What is a cookie?
 A cookie is a small file of letters and numbers that we may put on your computer or mobile device when you access our website.
 These cookies allow us to distinguish you from other users of the website helping us to provide you with a good experience when you browse our website and also allow us to improve our site.
 For example, they will tell us whether you have visited our site before or whether you are a new visitor.
+Access the All About Cookies website - to find out more about cookies and how you can disable.

 Third party website widgets